Platform

 Finish Our Bike Trail

-Finish Our Bike Trail Vision Finishing our bike trail system means achieving true connectivity while enhancing neighborhood safety and quality of life.
+Menu Home About Me Our Fight Get Involved Donate Now News & Updates Home About Scott Issues Donate Get Involved News Finish Our Bike Trail Finishing our bike trail system means achieving true connectivity while enhancing neighborhood safety and quality of life.
 A complete trail network must serve as a safe corridor for recreation and transportation, as well as a secure asset for every community it touches.
-Policy Why This Matters For too long, our bike trail conversation has been stalled between those demanding connectivity and those fearing the consequences.
+As Councilmember I will advocate to: Complete the remaining critical gaps to create a continuous, safe, and intuitive route for cyclists and pedestrians.
+Respect and address resident safety concerns by designing trail segments with appropriate fencing, landscaping buffers, and controlled access points to protect adjacent private property.
+Enhance safety infrastructure through improved lighting, clear sightlines, and the strategic use of security cameras or emergency call boxes in consultation with law enforcement.
+Mandate direct collaboration with residents, HOAs, and public safety officials before finalizing any construction plans, ensuring trail design reflects community input.
+For too long, our bike trail conversation has been stalled between those demanding connectivity and those fearing the consequences.
 These real fears are often dismissed as simple NIMBY-ism but that label misses the core of the issue for many residents.
-This conflict often stems from a painful clash between historic property maps and modern public use.
+This conflict stems from a clash between historic property maps and modern public use.
 In some areas residents have deeds, surveys, or long-held relationships with land the city identifies for public trail use.
 From this perspective it’s more than an inconvenience.
 The perception of government overreach fundamentally erodes trust and turns a community amenity into a symbol of alienation.
-We must recognize that public assets cannot be built on a foundation of resentment.
+Public assets cannot be built on a foundation of resentment.
 Good design must be paired with good faith.
-Before any design work we should have transparent, respectful dialogue to address historic entitlements head-on.
-This means clear communication about easements, property lines, and fair processes.
-For a trail to be successful neighboring residents must see it as an asset.
+Before any design work we should have clear communication about easements, property lines, and fair processes.
+For a trail to be successful neighboring residents must see it as an benefit to the community.
 By proactively addressing these concerns and by integrating security features like controlled access and lighting from the outset, we can build trails that are both welcoming for the public and respectful to the homes beside them.
-Finishing the trail this way delivers a double victory: It provides a vital, car-free artery for Sacramento families to enjoy our city’s beauty, while demonstrating that City Hall can listen and build infrastructure that strengthens our communities.
-Let’s connect our city the right way.
+Finishing the trail is a win-win: It provides a vital, car-free artery for Sacramento families to enjoy our city’s beauty while demonstrating that City Hall can listen and build infrastructure that strengthens our communities.

 Captivating night cityscape with vibrant light trails on an urban highway, showcasing dynamic movement and city lights.